open-telemetry/oteps/text/0074-global-init.md

-An [early prototype for injecting an initialized SDK in Golang using the `plugin` package](https://github.com/jmacd/opentelemetry-go/pull/1) showed how to avoid use-before-initialization in that langauge.
+An [early prototype for injecting an initialized SDK in Golang using the `plugin` package](https://github.com/jmacd/opentelemetry-go/pull/1) showed how to avoid use-before-initialization in that language.
 It was not well received.